Black Stick

-"Black Stick" is a 1993 song from Australian rock band The Cruel Sea.
-The song was released in March 1993 as the lead single from the band's third studio album, The Honeymoon Is Over.
-It peaked at number 25 on the ARIA Charts.

-At the ARIA Music Awards of 1994, the song was nominated for ARIA Award for Best Song but lost out to "The Honeymoon is Over".

-"Black Stick" was polled a number 21 in the Triple J Hottest 100, 1993, the second highest placing by an Australian act after their own song, "The Honeymoon is Over".
+"Black Stick" is a song by Australian rock band the Cruel Sea.
+It was released in March 1993 as the lead single from the band's third studio album, The Honeymoon Is Over, and peaked at number 25 on the Australian Singles Chart.
+At the ARIA Music Awards of 1994, the song was nominated for Best Song, losing to band's following single, "The Honeymoon Is Over".
+"Black Stick" was ranked at number 21 on the Triple J Hottest 100 of 1993, the second-highest placing by an Australian act for that year, after "The Honeymoon Is Over".

+Background

-Tony Cohen said, "I was mixing the same song for three days, perfecting it, and it worked.
+Producer Tony Cohen said, "I was mixing the same song for three days, perfecting it, and it worked.
 It was a hit.
 They [later] said, 'Sorry, now we understand what you were trying to do.'
 I was just trying to make it so radio friendly, they had to play it, and it worked.
 The apologies were gracefully accepted."